 If a male is the QB, the QB cannot run for positive yards unless rushed (ie, defensive player crosses the line of scrimmage) on any play.

 LINE OF SCRIMMAGE: The ball starts on the 20 yard line.
-Only one offensive player, in motion, can be moving as the ball is snapped.
-The man in motion can move laterally or backwards at the snap.
-At least 5 players must be on the line of scrimmage.
+Only one offensive player may be "in motion", be moving as the ball is snapped.
+The man in motion can move laterally or backwards at the snap but not forward.
+Excepting a man "in motion," all players must be set before the ball is snap.
+Aside from the Center position, there is no minimum number of players required to line up on the line of scrimmage.
 After a play, the line of scrimmage is determined by the location of the ball when the flags are pulled.
 If flags fall off a receiver before the flags are pulled, the ball is dead where the receiver catches the pass.
 If anything falls off a player (ie: hat, playsheet, gloves, etc), it is marked as if the player's flag has been pulled.

 DOWNS: First downs are obtained by crossing midfield, and your opponent’s 20 yard line.
 If a team fails to earn a first down in four plays, possession will go to the opposing team.
 The offensive team may elect to punt on fourth down.
 The offensive team must declare punts on fourth down to the referee with enough advance warning for the defense to put players back in receiving formation.
 Once the offensive team declares with the official whether to punt, but then changes their decision, they must use a timeout before being allowed to proceed.
 No fake punts are allowed and all punts must be kicked.
 The kicking team must stay on the line of scrimmage until the ball is punted.
 Five players from the receiving team must be on the line of scrimmage.
 The receiving team may fair catch the ball or advance it.
 If the ball hits the ground after touching any part of the receivers body, it becomes a dead ball.
 If the ball travels into the end zone without being touched, a touch back is called and ball placed at the 20 yard line.
 The defense may not block a punt.